 This bad trope is an outgrowth of the "space is two dimensional" fallacy.
 Some SF shows go so far bad that they make their spacecraft like boats.
 Even to the point of stupidly placing the ship's Bridge perched on the "top" where it will be shot off by hostile weapons fire, instead of deep in the core of the ship where it will have some protection (Star Trek and Uchuu Senkan Yamato immediately come to mind).

 (Anthony Jackson points out two exceptions.
-One: if your spacecraft is also part aircraft, like the Space Shuttle, in the air "down" will be perpendicular to the wings, but in space "down" will be in the exhaust direction.
+One: if your spacecraft is also part aircraft (a "belly-lander"), like the Space Shuttle, in the air "down" will be perpendicular to the wings, but in space "down" will be in the exhaust direction.
 Two: if you have an ion drive or other low-thrust drive, the ship will probably have some kind of centrifugal gravity, so "down" will be radial to the axis of spin)

 I don't care how the X-wing and Viper space fighters maneuvered.
 It is impossible to make swooping maneuvers without an atmosphere and wings.